AWCXV/UNIFusion/README.md

 Python 3.7.3

 ## Updates:
+⚡【2022-5-14】 the testing codes for the Multi-Exposure and Medical image fusion tasks are available now.

 ⚡【2022-5-12】 The "fusion_strategy.py" is available now.

 ⚡【2022-5-12】 the testing code for the Lytro dataset is available now, you can customize the paths in "test_imageMF.py" to test your own images.